laceywalkerr/JasmineDragon/README.md

 # Jasmine Dragon
 Welcome to the Jasmine Dragon!
-Feel free to stop by for some tea and if you're lucky, a good proverb!
+Feel free to stop by for some tea and if you're lucky, some good advice from the teashop owner himself!

 *In Terminal to Run App:*